robrwo/Types-SQL/README.md

 The method should return a hash of values that are passed to the `add_column` method of [DBIx::Class::ResultSource](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AResultSource).

-# ROADMAP

-Support for Perl versions earlier than 5.10 will be removed sometime in 2019.

-# SEE ALSO

 [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny).

 [Types::SQL::Util](https://metacpan.org/pod/Types%3A%3ASQL%3A%3AUtil), which provides a utility function for translating